Takathediscordbot/public_taka_the_bot/README.md

 the database feature flag requires a DATABASE_URL environment variable to exist which should point to a postgres database which you can setup with the scripts in the taka_the_discord_bot_database folder; the html_server_image_generation requires a HTML_SERVER_URL environment to exist and to run the server in taka_the_discord_bot_tetrio_html_server; and finally the ai feature flag requires you to set AI_CHANNEL, a channel in which users can create threads to speak to the bot, and
 OPENAI_TOKEN which should be a api key giving access to GPT 3.5-turbo.

 Besides feature specific environment variables, the bot also requires a DISCORD_TOKEN environment to connect as a discord bot and a TEST_GUILD environment variable to set which server the bot can create commands in.
+A AUTHOR_ID also has to be set to access functionalities that are locked only to the creator of the bot.
  So far the bot can only work in one discord server at a time, until a future update.